maximusmith529/maximusmith529/README.md

 ## Projects Showcase 🌟
 - **[Saberfy](https://github.com/maximusmith529/Saberfy)**: Transmuted Spotify tracks into rhythmic beats via Python, APIs, and some JSON magic.
 - **[Sea the Future](https://github.com/maximusmith529/Sea-the-Future)**: Led a team in developing an app visualizing the future of sea levels with C#, Unreal Augmented Reality and Mobile Development.

-## On the Hunt 🔍
-Heads up!
-I'm scouting for internships for the summer of 2023.
-If you've got an exciting role or a groundbreaking project, or if you're just looking to talk, get in contact!

 <!---
 maximusmith529/maximusmith529 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.